Looking for more allergy support? We invite you to check out our private group!

 In a large bowl, combine flour, cocoa, baking powder, baking soda.
 Whisk in sugar, nutmeg and salt.

 Add in the coconut oil until it becomes coarse crumbs.
-The Kitchen Aid Mixer is great for this.
+The Kitchen Aid Mixer (affiliate) is great for this.

 In a separate bowl, mix together buttermilk, yogurt, vanilla and egg.